top of page

 If you want to try your hand at making New Orleans classic cocktails, take a Drink Lab class at Baroness on Baronne St. The 2-hour session includes welcome drinks, cocktail history, skills, tools, demos, and shaking and making cocktails like the Sazerac, Ramos Gin Fizz, and the original Hurricane.

-Two distilleries that you might not get a flyer for in the New Orleans tourism office are Happy Raptor and Atelier Vie.
-Imbibe drinks and knowledge - Happy Raptor takes you on a steal of a distillery tour for just $15 with rum history & tasting, it's a fun side mission (there's also some really great classes if you want to be hands-on).
-Atelier Vie offers a totally free tour and makes whiskey, rum, gin (definitely try their Euphrosine barrel aged gin), brandy, absinthe (a red and a green variety)... a great idea for learning more about what goes in the glass.
+Two distilleries that you might not get a flyer for in the New Orleans tourism office are Seven Three and Atelier Vie.
+Imbibe drinks and knowledge - Atelier Vie offers a totally free tour and makes whiskey, rum, gin (definitely try their Euphrosine barrel aged gin), brandy, absinthe (a red and a green variety)... a great idea for learning more about what goes in the glass.
 Hopefully, you'll like what you try and bring home a bottle to spark memories of your visit to New Orleans.
 Finally, Seven Three Distillery offers tours & flights of the bottles you see on many bar shelves around town, all named for the city's neighborhoods.

 Comments